-Even a century after the invention of Edison Test, interviewers still have to turn in a baffling amount of research in order to prepare question for job candidates.
+Even a century after the invention of Edison Test, interviewers still have to turn in a baffling amount of research to prepare questions for job candidates.
 From Intelligence Quotients to General Aptitude tests, many tests have made a promise to predict future employee performance.

 Here are some neat ways to make the most out of your Interviews:

-Online Assessments to Pre-screen Candidates: In order to make most of your interview time, pre-screen candidates using online automated assessments.
+- Online Assessments to Pre-screen Candidates: In order to make most of your interview time, pre-screen candidates using online automated assessments.
 Winnow the candidate pool to get an improved quality candidate funnel for your job posts.
 Hiring solutions like GLIDER offer psychometric and aptitude assessments along with technical skill assessments.
-Pre-determine holistic fitment of a candidate before you actually spend time with them in a face-to face.
-Invest your time in crème-de-la crème candidates who truly deserve your job.
+Pre-determine the holistic fitment of a candidate before you spend time with them in a face-to-face.
+Invest your time in crème-de-la crème candidates who truly deserve your job